candrasaputra/animalMatching/README.md

 # Animal Matching

 Animal matching is game to test your memory and see how quickly you can clear the board by matching up the pairs.
-Build using HTML, Bootrap and vanilla JS for final project phase 0 - batch 34 (Humble Fox).
+Build using HTML, bootstrap and vanilla JS for final project phase 0 - batch 34 (Humble Fox).

 ◧ [**Play Animal Matching!**](https://candrasaputra.github.io/animalMatching/index.html)